Accenture/mercury/connectors/adapters/kafka/README.md

 For cloud deployment, there are 3 ways to override the kafka.properties configuration.

 1. Your DevOps script can create the kafka.properties when building the application image or save the kafka.properties in "/tmp/config" before starting the application
 2. You can write a "BeforeApplication" module to construct and write the kafka.properties and deposit it in "/tmp/config".
 BeforeApplication modules run before an application starts.
 3. You can write a cloud connector wrapper using the "CloudConnector" class and point the "original" back to "kafka".
-When your application select cloud.connector as your cloud connector wrapper, the wrapper will run before the kafka connector is executed.
+When your application select "cloud.connector" as your cloud connector wrapper, the wrapper will run before the kafka connector is executed.

 # Presence monitor